Generic selectors

 Limitless Customization Options

 Steel doors offer limitless customization options across style, color, and hardware.
-For example, solid steel doors can be offset or framed by glass sidelights and transoms for a secondary natural light source.
+Solid steel doors can be offset or framed by glass sidelights and transoms for a secondary natural light source.
 If your home is currently being built, you can also reach out to your design expert to ask about available custom frame options.
 Even if you have traditional front door ideas, they can often be done with steel over traditional wood.

 Cons

-Steel doors require a higher cost upfront than other types of doors but fewer maintenance costs later on.
+Steel doors require a higher cost upfront than other types of doors, but have fewer maintenance costs later on.
 You might pay several thousand dollars for high-end steel doors, and a custom steel door can start around $10K for a single door or a smaller double door (including the glass, hardware, and installation).

 Key Considerations When Buying Steel Doors